 The late Charlton Heston has a voiceover cameo as The Narrator before The Muses, or as I call them, The Gospel Singers, took over his duty.

 Wayne Knight (Newman from Seinfeld) & Jim Cummings (Winnie The Pooh & Pete) have voiceover cameos.

 Speaking of narrating, The Gospel Singers told the original narrator to lighten up the mood.
 They want to tell the story of Hercules in a lighter tone.
 I think Disney must’ve given us a wink that they won’t do anything to make us cry after The Lion King broke many people’s hearts.
-You know that one scene that started a sobfest.
+You know that one scene that started a sobfest?

 Weak: A “we are through” trope occurred.
 If you’re familiar with this cliche, we all know two people or more will make amends & get back together just like most buddy cop films.
+I find it predictable.

 An illogical moment happened when one of the main characters gets brutally beaten, but never dies instantly.
-I know this is supposed to be an animated film, but it felt unrealistic it somewhat broke my Suspension Of Disbelief.
+I know this is supposed to be an animated film, but it felt unrealistic as it somewhat broke my Suspension Of Disbelief.

 The Final Verdict: B, FOR BLOODY BRILLIANT!

 Hercules is one of Disney’s good entries.
-Despite to boo boos, it still holds up as a legit animated film.
+Despite two boo boos, it still holds up as a legit animated film.
 If you are interested in Disney’s version of The Greek God, I highly recommend it.